Quantum Techniques for Stochastic Mechanics

 \begin{itemize} \item \href{http://math.ucr.edu/home/baez/networks/}{Network Theory, http:/$\!$/math.ucr.edu/home/baez/networks/}. \end{itemize}

 On the blog you can read discussion of these articles, and also make your own comments or ask questions.

-We thank the readers of Azimuth for many helpful online discussions, inclluding David Corfield, Manoj Gopalkrishnan, Greg Egan and Blake Stacey, but also many others we apologize for not listing here.
-We especially thank Brendan Fong for his invaluable help, in particular for giving a `quantum proof' of the Anderson--Craciun--Kurtz theorem and proving the stochastic version of Noether's theorem.
-We thank Wikimedia Commons for the use of many pictures.
+We thank the readers of Azimuth for many helpful online discussions, including David Corfield, Manoj Gopalkrishnan, Greg Egan, Arjun Jain and Blake Stacey, but also many others we apologize for not listing here.
+We especially thank Brendan Fong for his invaluable help in finding a `quantum proof' of the Anderson--Craciun--Kurtz theorem and proving the stochastic version of Noether's theorem.

+We thank David Doty, David Soloveichik, Erik Winfree, and others at the for inviting the first author to \textit{Programming with Chemical Reaction Networks: Mathematical Foundations}, a workshop at the Banff International Research Station held in June 2014, and for educating him about chemical reaction networks and their computational power.
+In particular, Section \ref{sec:25_3} owes its existence to a talk David Soloveichik gave in this workshop \cite{Sol14}.
+We thank Jim Stuttard of the Azimuth Project for patiently sifting through a lot of Petri net software.
+This made Section \ref{sec:25_5} possible, though we used only a fraction of his work.

+{We thank Federica Ferraris for drawing the `Baez-magician', the `rabbit archer' and the `rabbit melee' as well as helping format several of the other pictures appearing in this book.} We also thank Wikimedia Commons for the use of many pictures.

 Finally, we thank the Centre for Quantum Technologies for its hospitality and support, not only for ourselves but also for Brendan Fong.